President Macron inaugurates the 24 Cairnet sensor network to measure Sargassum algae emanations

 Sargassum beaching events are new to many residents in the southern Caribbean, Brazil and West Africa, but are well known in the northern Caribbean islands, the Sargasso Sea and the Gulf of Mexico (especially Texas and Yucatan Peninsula with its well-known Cancun beaches).
 Sargassum emits hydrogen sulfide gas as it decomposes onshore, releasing toxic and highly flammable gas smelling like rotting eggs.
 Inhaling it in small doses can affect breathing, cause headaches and pose serious threats to health.
 It also corrodes electronics and other equipment.

-These algae invading the Caribbean coast since their massive appearance in 2011 had pushed the former French minister of the ecological transition Nicolas Hulot to go on site in June, together with the Minister of Overseas Annick Girardin and announce a 10 euro million over two years plan with the aim of reducing, for the next seasons, the collection period of algae to 48 hours.
+These algae invading the Caribbean coast since their massive appearance in 2011 had pushed the former French minister of the ecological transition Nicolas Hulot to go on site in June, together with the Minister of Overseas Annick Girardin and announce a 10 euro million over two years plan with the aim of reducing the collection period of algae to 48 hours.

 The monitoring of emissions from the decomposition of Sargassum algae with Cairpol sensors it is not an unknown fact.
-Measurements of H2S and NH3 concentrations carried out at the national level by the French Air Quality Monitoring Organization AASQA near natural sources such as the degradation of green algae (Brittany littoral) or Sargassum algae (Martinique, Guyana) are in place for several years and have been the subject of several AASQA and LCSQA publications and reports, such as:
+Measurements of H2S and NH3 concentrations carried out at the national level by the French Air Quality Monitoring Organization AASQA near natural sources such as the degradation of green algae (Brittany littoral) or Sargassum algae (Martinique, Guyana) are in place for several years and have been the subject of several publications and reports such as: